Joey Lucchesi

-Joseph George Lucchesi (loo-kay-see; born June 6, 1993) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He made his MLB debut with the San Diego Padres in 2018.
+Joseph George Lucchesi (loo-kay-see; born June 6, 1993) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres and New York Mets.
+He made his MLB debut in 2018.

 Career

+Amateur career

+Lucchesi attended Newark Memorial High School in Newark, California, and played college baseball at Chabot College and Southeast Missouri State University.
+He was named the Ohio Valley Conference Pitcher of the Year in 2015 and 2016, becoming the first pitcher in conference history to earn the award in back-to-back years.
+In 2016, his junior season, he had a 10–5 win–loss record with a 2.19 earned run average (ERA) in 17 games played (16 games started).
+His 242 career strikeouts set a Southeast Missouri State Record.

 San Diego Padres

-Lucchesi attended Newark Memorial High School in Newark, California, and played college baseball at Chabot College and Southeast Missouri State University.
-He was named the Ohio Valley Conference Pitcher of the Year in 2015 and 2016.
-In 2016, his junior season, he went 10–5 with a 2.19 ERA in 17 games (16 starts).
-He was drafted by the San Diego Padres in the fourth round of the 2016 Major League Baseball draft.
+The San Diego Padres selected Lucchesi in the fourth round of the 2016 Major League Baseball draft.
 Lucchesi signed and made his professional debut with the Tri-City Dust Devils.
 On July 28, he combined with three other pitchers, to throw a one-hitter versus the Spokane Indians.
 He was promoted to the Fort Wayne TinCaps in September.
 In 15 total games between the two teams, he posted an 0–2 record and 1.29 ERA with 56 strikeouts in 42 innings.
 In 2017, Lucchesi played for both the Lake Elsinore Storm and the San Antonio Missions, pitching to a combined 11–7 record with a 2.20 ERA and 0.97 WHIP in 24 total games (23 starts) between both clubs.

 Lucchesi made his major league debut on March 30, 2018, at Petco Park against the Milwaukee Brewers, making him the first pitcher from the 2016 draft to reach the major leagues and second player overall after Austin Hays.
 He started the game and pitched 42/3 innings, giving up three earned runs on seven hits along with striking out one; he did not receive a decision as the Brewers defeated the Padres 8–6.
 Lucchesi missed a month on the disabled list with a right hip strain in late May and early June, but was otherwise a regular member of the Padres' rotation.
 He finished his 2018 rookie campaign pitching to an 8–9 record with a 4.08 ERA in 26 starts.
 He led the rotation with ten strikeouts per nine innings, but only averaged 5.0 innings per start.